hotpxl/corenlp-server/README.md

 ## Dependencies

-For client-side Python script, you need in install [Requests](http://docs.python-requests.org/en/latest/).
+For client-side Python script, you need to install [Requests](http://docs.python-requests.org/en/latest/).

+[Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml) is also needed.
+Install separately and make a symbolic link `java-lib` to it.

 If you use [Docker](https://www.docker.com/), nothing else is needed.